-A question that some people get asked by law enforcement just after being arrested on a narcotics charge is whether they are willing to be a CI.
-What is a CI?
-A CI is a confidential informant under Wisconsin’s confidential informant laws.
-This means they will want you to sell or purchase drugs from other individuals so they may catch other people involved in illegal narcotic activity.
+After an arrest, law enforcement will sometimes ask the person arrested if he/she would be willing to be a confidential informant (CI for short).
+Under Wisconsin’s confidential informant laws, the police can have you sell or purchase drugs from other individuals so they can catch other people involved in illegal narcotic activity.

-Is it a good idea to do this?
+Is it a good idea to become a CI?

 Drug cases are often times decided by one of three different defense issues that come into play; police contact, the search, and confessions.

 The initial police contact, sometimes called “the stop," is an extremely important part of a narcotic case.
 Stops can be made on drivers in their cars or people out walking around.
 With any stop, the police are required to have a legitimate reason for making the stop.